L0v3P01s0n/fakegpt-cli/README.md

   through default values, a `config.yaml` file, and environment variables.
 For quick adjustments, use the `--set-model` and `--set-max-tokens` flags.
 To verify your current settings, use the `--config` or `-c` flag.
 The newly added `omit_history` configuration option adds another layer of customization to your user experience.
-* **Availability Note**: This CLI supports both gpt-4 and gpt-3.5-turbo models.
-However, the specific ChatGPT model used on chat.openai.com may not be available via the OpenAI API.
+* **Availability Note**: This CLI supports the gpt-3.5-turbo model, as the ai.fakeopen free pool only supports gpt-3.

 ## Installation